eigerco/solana-spec/implementation-details.md

 }
 ```

-Instead of creating one big bloom filter with all `Crdsvalue`s from the `crds` table,  the node partitions its data into multiple bloom filters.
+Instead of creating one big bloom filter with all `CrdsValue`s from the `crds` table,  the node partitions its data into multiple bloom filters.
 The `mask_bits` value in `CrdsFilter` determines how many first bits of a `CrdsValue` hash will be used to partition the values over filters.

 > _Example_
 >